racmalin/Meds-4-U/README.md

 * In your browser, visit localhost:9393, or the provided http: address given below shotgun in your terminal.

 # Built With
-Sinatra - The web framework
+* Sinatra - The web framework

-ActiveRecord - Database Management
+* ActiveRecord - Database Management

 # Aknowledgements
 * I would like to thank my Co-Hort leads, Laura and Mateo who were implemental in my learning process!!
-* I would also like to thank my son Jordon Terry, who I think would make an excellent candidate as a teacher for Flatiron!!
+* I would also like to thank my son Jordon Terry, whom I think would make an excellent candidate as a teacher for Flatiron!!